cojen/Maker/README.md

 When the `MethodHandle` class appeared in Java 7, it introduced a new way of generating bytecode dynamically.
 To some degree, it made existing bytecode generators obsolete, although the `MethodHandle` features are limited and it can be difficult to use.
 Take a look at the source code for `java.lang.runtime.ObjectMethods` and try to figure out how it works.
 I'm still not sure what's going on.

 Cojen/Maker is a complete rewrite of the original framework, catching it up to the latest JVM and providing a foundation for future enhancements.
-The API is designed to be low-level enough to expose all the JVM features, but also be high-level enough to hide the ugly details of how to code for the JVM.
+The API is designed to be low-level enough to expose all the JVM features, but also be high-level enough to hide the ugly details.
 There's no reason for anyone using the API to ever read the JVM specification.

 Limitations
 -----------